 Cultural Influences + Assemblage

 Physical and cultural impermanence are themes that are central to my work.
 Drawing upon distant times, materials and literature, traces of original context are echoed within the pieces through an array of visual clues.
-Family photographic images, historical postcards and resurrected detritus evoke vanished time, place, and domestic culture.
+Found and original photographic images, ephemera and resurrected detritus evoke vanished time, place, and domestic culture.
 These tenuously-assembled materials manifest an emotional tactility of the ephemerality of culture, the material world, nature, and reality itself.
 Themes of transformation, unease, and illusion within the written work of Robert Walser, Gogol, Kafka are emotional and aesthetic touch-points and refer to my Slavic family history of displacement and emigration.

-Explorations that combine 2-dimensional and 3-dimensional elements explore concepts of artificiality, the degradation of the natural environment and the dissolution of the physical world by the use of blatantly erzatz and fake materials.
+Works combining 2-dimensional and 3-dimensional elements explore concepts of artificiality, the degradation of the natural environment and the fragility/dissolution of the material world.

 The collage assemblages are pieces tenuously held together with tape, clothespins, and cord, serving dual purposes in content and construction.
 They are made up of fragments of images and materials of humble origin: cardboard, crumbling book pages, tulle, mechanically reproduced photographs, found objects, spray paint, ephemera, and handwritten text.